joejcollins/rhapsody-angel/queens/2022-yvette.md

 ## 2022 Marked Queen

+2023-07-09 They are drawing out the frames in the top box.
+No signs of swarming but I didn't look in the top box.

 2023-07-17 Added flying bees from [Rita]({{ site.baseurl }}/queens/2023-rita.html).

 2023-07-09 The top brood box isn't being draw, they are just putting syrup in the brood chamber so that is a waste of time.
 I might try and increase the flying bees by taking some from [Rita]({{ site.baseurl }}/queens/2023-rita.html).